hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 ### Data storage

-All the data related to Active and Candidate Roster, including the key material being accumulated via TSS messages, will always be stored in the State.
+All the data related to Active and Candidate Roster will be stored in the State.
 There will not be any other separate artifacts stored elsewhere (e.g., directly on disk.).
 The only artifact that will continue to be stored on disk separately from the State is the `config.txt`, which, as explained in *Bootstrapping Genesis for a brand-new network* section below, will only ever be used once during a genesis